-Instagram is more than just a photo sharing platform.
-People use it market their businesses and build brand image.
-Although, it wasn’t designed to market your business and was meant for personal use only, however, retailers and marketers have found a way to use it for building a name for brands.
+Instagram is more than just a photo-sharing platform.
+People use it for marketing their businesses and building brand image.
+Although it wasn’t designed to market your business and was meant for personal use only, however, retailers and marketers have found a way to use it for building a name for brands.

 Start by integrating photos in your eCommerce website

-eCommerce sites can employ Instagram by adding a widget on their home page which will showcase the photos taken by customers wearing their brand.
-You can insert link therein to your item page.
+eCommerce sites can employ Instagram by adding a widget on their home page to showcase the images taken by customers wearing their brand.
+You can insert a link therein to your item page.
 Upon clicking to enlarge that photo, visitors will find a link and can land easily on your product page.

-In addition, online retailers can embed Instagram photos to their photos by the help custom widget creation tools.
+In addition, online retailers can embed Instagram photos into their photos with the help of custom widget creation tools.

 Promote selling with the help of Instagram

-On Instagram, you cannot insert live hyperlinks with your images as then it would be too obvious.
-You have to be subtle in selling items listed on your page(s).
-An ideal way to go about this is by using app providers such as Soldsie that will give your website the look of a sales channel.
+On Instagram, you cannot insert live hyperlinks with your images as it would be too obvious.
+Therefore, you have to be subtle in selling items listed on your page(s).
+An ideal way to go about this is by using app providers such as Soldsie to give your website the look of a sales channel.

 It enables you to sell via the help of comments on your Insta posts.
-The tool allows your followers to write in the comments section the word “Sold” by stating alongside the size, the color of the item and leave their email address.
-Soldsie would then receive the invoice of the product in which the commenter has expressed interest.
+The tool allows your followers to write in the comments section the word “Sold” by stating alongside the size, the color of the item and leaving their email address.
+Soldsie would then receive the product invoice in which the commenter has expressed interest.

-Resultantly, the details will be sent to the customer on their email and from there on sale/purchase transaction can be completed.
-Another method of selling is by providing shortened URL links in the comments section whereby a visitor can copy and paste it into their browser to access the product page.
+The details will be sent to the customer on their email, and from there on, the sale/purchase transaction can be completed.
+Another method of selling is by providing shortened URL links in the comments section, whereby a visitor can copy and paste them into their browser to access the product page.

 Show customers using the product

-You can grab the attention of your followers by uploading an image where a customer can be seen using the product purchased from that online store.
+You can grab your followers’ attention by uploading an image where a customer can be seen using the product purchased from that online store.
 For example, Eyeglass adopted this technique.
-They shared the photo of a customer who was packing items for her trip one of which included Warby Parker glasses.
+They shared the photo of a customer packing items for her trip, one of which included Warby Parker glasses.

 Incorporate lifestyle photos

-Lifestyle photos by definition mean those photos which pack real-life settings.
-Many online brands are using this tactic, as an owner of an eCommerce store, you can too.
-What works, in this case, is followers get to view how a particular item or product can be utilized.
+Lifestyle photos, by definition, mean those photos which pack real-life settings.
+Many online brands are using this tactic; as an owner of an eCommerce store, you can too.
+In this case, followers get to view how a particular item or product can be utilized.

 A classic example here would be of a clothing brand, Tsuru.
-What the brand did was share the photo of one of its customers wearing a dress bought from Tsuru store in a party.
-Same practice was carried out by Incase, designer of mobile protective cases.
+The brand shared the photo of one of its customers wearing a dress bought from the Tsuru store at a party.
+The same practice was carried out by Incase, designer of mobile protective cases.
 They shared the picture of a lady carrying a shopping bag with Incase’s protective case easily resting in it.

 Conduct a contest

 Contests are a great way to engage with your followers on social media.
-The same holds true for Instagram.
+The same holds for Instagram.
 Let me explain this with the help of an example.
-Diamond Candles ran a contest where it featured a ring called ‘ring candle’.
-To be eligible for the contest, visitors were asked to follow the brand and also tag three of their friends in the comments section.
+Diamond Candles ran a contest where it featured a ring called ‘ring candle.’
+To be eligible for the contest, visitors were asked to follow the brand and tag three of their friends in the comments section.

-Diamond Candles then chose a winner from these entries who took home the ‘ring candle’.
+Diamond Candles then chose a winner from these entries who took home the ‘ring candle.’
 Similarly, many other online retailers such as Iconosquare used similar contests.
-Oh, and always make sure to use contest relevant hashtags in your photos/posts.
+Oh, and always use contest-relevant hashtags in your photos/posts.

 Nancy Atkinson owns an online store and is a content developer by profession.
 She can be contacted for assignment help due to her knack for writing.